the-low-res-artist/rpgforge.docs/src/new_project.md

 # Create a new project

-This section covers the creation of a new Unity project with RPG Power Forge:
+This section covers the creation of a **RPG Power Forge** project :
 1. You will create a new **Unity** project from the **Unity Hub**
 1. You will import **RPG Power Forge** in your new **Unity** porject.